Here Comes the Indian: 2020 reissue

 On July 2, 2020, following a reissue of the band's discography on Bandcamp, the group announced that the album's title would be changed to Ark, explaining that "having the word 'Indian' in [their] record title sends the wrong message by objectifying the American Indian people."
 As the band has "drawn countless inspiration [sic] from Indigenous people in America and around the world", they will also be donating a portion of the royalties from the album to Seeding Sovereignty, an indigenous rights and environmental justice charity.
+Physical releases of the album still have yet to be reissued with the new branding.

 "Ark" is a reference to the title that was given to an early mix of the album that leaked on to the internet, which was also originally then called "Ark".
 In this incomplete version of the record, most of the vocals had not yet been added, the guitar was more prominent, and the track order was different, with different transitions between songs.